kakuffo/Cucumber-Gradle/README.md

 What we've given you...
 =================
-* We've provided the skeleton code and a Maven build file that will download all the required libraries, build, package and deploy your application to Jetty for testing.
+* We've provided the skeleton code and a Gradle build file that will download all the required libraries, build, package and deploy your application to Jetty for testing.

 Some of the things we're looking for...